RioH7/APIProject/README.md

-# Frontend Mentor - Calculator app solution
+# Frontend Mentor - REST Countries API solution

 This is a solution to the [REST Countries API Project on Frontend Mentor]